paulbradshaw/tables/githubpages.md

 GitHub offers free webpage hosting under the name '[GitHub Pages](https://pages.github.com/)'.

 To create them you just need a normal GitHub account.

 ## Start by creating a repository (folder)

+*If you already have a repository for your project in GitHub, skip this stage.*

 The simplest way to get started is to create a 'repository' (also called 'repo'), basically a new project folder.